Euro zone business growth at four-year high

 That beat the 53.9 median forecast in a Reuters poll.
 The index has been above the 50 mark that separates growth from contraction since July 2013.

 The data pointed to fourth quarter economic growth of 0.4-0.5 percent, Markit said.
-A Reuters poll published earlier this month suggested growth would be 0.4 percent
+A Reuters poll published earlier this month suggested growth would be 0.4 percent.
+[ECILT/EU]

 "Overall, euro zone GDP growth of even 0.5 percent will not be sufficient to eat into the vast amount of spare capacity that still exists and help to boost inflation," said Jessica Hinds at Capital Economics.